 WhatsApp, as mentioned earlier, is owned by Facebook.
-While the company has delayed it’s catastrophic policy change on collecting user data until later this year, it’s only a matter of time before WhatsApp is more integrated into the Facebook ecosystem.
+Although it features end-to-end encryption on messages, WhatsApp will be integrated into the Facebook ecosystem for ads or other data collection.
 And that will likely come with a loss of privacy and security features.

 Signal has a smaller userbase, but it's likely more secure than Telegram or WhatsApp.